-PMP is one of the most popular certifications for project professionals.
+PMP is one of the most popular certifications for project managers.
 To achieve this, you have to go through a process.
 Ultimately, you need to pass a computer test in a controlled environment.
 Taking the PMP exam is not very easy.

 It takes many hours of study and preparation.
 It requires you to master the material and know the basics of each methodology used in project management.